Skquark/AI-Friends/README.md

 *   Run a batch list of prompts at once, so queue many and walk away
 *   Option to override any parameter per prompt in queue
 *   Option to use Stability-API tokens for more samplers, bigger size & CPU runtime
-*   Use Stable Diffusion [1.5 Checkpoint Model File](https://huggingface.co/runwayml/stable-diffusion-v1-5), or the [1.4 models](https://huggingface.co/CompVis/stable-diffusion-v1-4)
+*   Use Stable Diffusion [XL](https://huggingface.co/stabilityai/stable-diffusion-xl-base-0.9), [2.1](https://huggingface.co/stabilityai/stable-diffusion-2-1), [2.0](https://huggingface.co/stabilityai/stable-diffusion-2), [1.5 ](https://huggingface.co/runwayml/stable-diffusion-v1-5), or [1.4](https://huggingface.co/CompVis/stable-diffusion-v1-4) Checkpoint Model File
 *   Supports Stable Diffusion image2image to use an init_image
 *   Supports Stable Diffusion [Inpaint](https://huggingface.co/runwayml/stable-diffusion-inpainting) mask_image layer
 *   Supports Negative Prompts to specify what you don't want